Khan/perseus/.changeset/olive-pillows-invent.md

 "@khanacademy/perseus": patch
 ---

-Another microfix that updates a title to use the next darker level of gray so that it can pass our a11y requirements.
+Update graded-group widget title to use a darker gray to meet a11y requirements